-- Provide non-threatening educational opportunities to teach people how to maintain their homes and yards, and finance the cost of maintenance. - Encourage community/housing improvement activities.
-These activities have the potential to not only reduce the incidence of poorly maintained owner and renter occupied housing but also to instill community pride.
-A community wide clean up day or other effort, possibly in partnership with church and/or civic organizations, could assist residents with home maintenance issues.
-Money may be available from Wisconsin Housing and Economic Development (WHEDA) for minor outside repairs. - Encourage better landlord/tenant communication and coordination in cooperation with UW-Extension.
+- o Encourage community/housing improvement activities.
+These types of activities have the potential to not only reduce the incidence of poorly maintained owner and renter-occupied housing but to also instill community pride.
+Perhaps community-wide clean up days or other efforts initiated by the town in partnership with church and/or civic organizations can assist the elderly or other residents with home maintenance issues.
+Money may be available from the Wisconsin Housing and Economic Development (WHEDA) for minor outside repairs.
+Assistance is also available through the Department of Aging and CAP Services. - Encourage better landlord tenant communication and coordination.
 Both tenants and landlords should have a clear understanding regarding which party is responsible for what maintenance items and activities.
-Department of Agriculture, Trade and Consumer protection publishes a brochure that describes basic landlord and tenant rights and responsibilities.
-This brochure should be sent to all existing tenants and landlords within the City.
-Additionally, copies should also be given to all new rental property owners at the time of sale and all new renters when rental agreements are signed. - Encourage the City of Wautoma to adopt a zoning ordinance to address the exterior maintenance of residential structures.
-This ordinance could address items such as exterior paint, lawn mowing, broken windows, et cetera. - Help landlords recognize that maintaining properties is a good business decision.
+The Department of Agriculture, Trade and Consumer protection publishes a brochure that describes basic landlord and tenant rights and responsibilities. - Help landlords recognize that maintaining properties is a good business decision.
 This can be done by positively reinforcing responsible landlords in the community.
-The city could recognize landlords formally or informally with the intent of fostering relationships between the city and good stewards of property in the city. - Refer individuals to educational opportunities that assist with tenant training for life skills including property maintenance.
-Programs are available through UW-Extension and some nonprofit agencies. - Encourage UW-Extension to offer a class to landlords that will provide them with information in respect to landlord/tenant communication, responsibilities and maintenance issues. - Encourage preservation and renovation of historic homes.
-Wisconsin homeowners may be eligible to claim a 25 percent state income tax credit for rehabilitation of historic personal residences.
-This program is administered by the State Historical Society, Division of Historic Preservation (DHP). - H 4.2.
-Identify additional funding sources and encourage better utilization of existing programs to make the most efficient use of housing dollars.
+The town could recognize landlords formally or informally, with the intent of fostering relationships between the town and good stewards of property in the town. - Refer individuals to educational opportunities that assist with tenant training for life skills including property maintenance.
+Programs are available through UW-Extension and some nonprofit agencies.
+Brochures are available through UW-Extension. - H 4.3.
+Identify additional funding sources and encourage better use of existing programs to make the most efficient use of housing dollars.
 Many funding agencies such as WHEDA and USDA Rural Development will come make presentations to your community.